-The Conoco Museum is a tribute to over 125 years of the famous energy company’s history and the global community that created it.
+The Conoco Museum is a tribute to over 125 years of an international energy company and the global community of hard-working individuals that created it.
 Museum exhibitions outline the company’s beginnings as a kerosene distributor to its current status as a top energy corporation.

 Learn about the early years of founders E.W.
 Marland and Isaac Blake, see a replica of E.W.'s boardroom and listen to stories about the fascinating work of the seismic personnel known as Doodlebuggers.
-Stand in a replica research and development laboratory and enjoy a variety of interactive exhibits like the hands-on Fractionation Tower and the interactive Touraide game.
-Other featured artifacts include a 1914 Packard gas delivery truck, two horse-drawn wagons used by Continental Oil Company to deliver kerosene, retro commercials from the 70s and 80s, plus a complete set of silver utensils from the Marland era.
+Stand in a replica research laboratory and enjoy a variety of interactive exhibits like the hands-on Fractionation Tower and the interactive Touraide game.
+Other featured artifacts include a 1917 Packard gas delivery truck, two horse-drawn wagons used to deliver kerosene, retro commercials from the '70s and '80s, plus a complete set of silver utensils from the Marland era.

 The Conoco Museum also celebrates the company’s origins in Ponca City.
-Visitors can learn about the city’s refinery, one of the oldest operating refineries in the United States, and view a computer-generative simulation of the refinery’s construction.
-Read through personal testimonies of current or previous Conoco employees on the Memory Wall.
-Guided tours are available, or experience the museum on your own.
+Visitors can learn about the city’s refinery, one of the oldest operating refineries in the United States, and view a computer-generated simulation of the refinery’s construction.
+Read through personal memories of employees and their families on the My Conoco Memories wall.